anna099/hegel/spirit/1-prelude.md

 #### History in the *Phenomenology*

-According to György Lukács, in the *Phenomenology* the entirety of human history (up to 1807, at least) is 'traversed *three times*'.[^1] Using the terms that Hegel adopts later in the *Encyclopaedia*, Lukács considers these three repetitions to be concerned with *subjective spirit*, *objective spirit*, and
+According to Georg Lukács, in the *Phenomenology* the entirety of human history (up to 1807, at least) is 'traversed *three times*'.[^1] Using the terms that Hegel adopts later in the *Encyclopaedia*, Lukács considers these three repetitions to be concerned with *subjective spirit*, *objective spirit*, and